Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 3. Lower churn rate

-Customer churn rate measures the number of existing customers or subscribers cancelling or not renewing your services.
+Customer churn rate measures the number of existing customers or subscribers canceling or not renewing your services.
+It also indicates how easily competitors can sway your audience.

 Sales objective example: